georchestra/mapstore2-georchestra/docs/source/user_session/index.rst

  * map position (center and zoom)
  * TOC layers and their status (visible, invisible, etc.)
  * user extensions
- * favourites map templates
+ * favorites map templates

 The user session is collected every 5 seconds and persisted in the browser
-localStorage: this means that a differenbt session will be available for every device / browser.
+localStorage: this means that a different session will be available for every device / browser.

 It is also possible to use a database persisted session (that will be shared by different devices and browsers of the same user).
-To enable database persisted sessions you have to change the localConfig.json userSessions section:
+To enable database persisted sessions you have to change the ``localConfig.json`` userSessions section:

  .. code-block:: javascript